-DOC NYC presented six awards and seven honorable mentions in 2015.
-Four juries selected films from the Viewfinders, Metropolis, Shorts, and DOC NYC U programs to recognize for outstanding achievements in form and content.
-Festivalgoers also voted for a SundanceNow Doc Club Audience Award.
+DOC NYC presented five awards and four honorable mentions in 2016.
+Three juries selected films from the Viewfinders, Metropolis, and Shorts programs to recognize for outstanding achievements in form and content.
+Six filmmaking teams pitched their projects to panels of industry professionals, who selected the top pitch to win Pitch Perfect.
+Festivalgoers also voted for an Audience Award.
 We hope these selections will surprise, inspire, and spark debate.

 DOC NYC COMPETITION WINNERS

 VIEWFINDERS COMPETITION: Films in this section are chosen for their distinct directorial vision.
-Past winners: Motley’s Law, directed by Nicole Horyani (2015); Cairo Drive, directed by Sherief Elkatsha (2014); A World Not Ours, directed by Mahdi Fleifel; Informant, directed by Jamie Meltzer (2012); Scenes of a Crime, directed by Grover Babcock, Blue Hadaegh (2011); Windfall, directed by Laura Israel (2010).
+Past winners: The Islands and the Whales, directed by Mike Day (2016); Motley’s Law, directed by Nicole Horyani (2015); Cairo Drive, directed by Sherief Elkatsha (2014); A World Not Ours, directed by Mahdi Fleifel; Informant, directed by Jamie Meltzer (2012); Scenes of a Crime, directed by Grover Babcock, Blue Hadaegh (2011); Windfall, directed by Laura Israel (2010).

 METROPOLIS COMPETITION: Films in this section exemplify the diverse range of stories in New York City.
-Past winners: Class Divide, directed by Marc Levin (2015); Homme Less, directed by Thomas Wirthensohn (2014); The Pleasures of Being Out of Step, directed by David L. Lewis (2013); Radioman, directed by Mary Kerr (2012); Girl With Black Balloons, directed by Corrine Van Der Borch (2011); To Be Heard, directed by Rolan Legiardi-Laura, Edwin Martinez, Deborah Shaffer and Amy Sultan (2010).
+Past winners: Off the Rails, directed by Adam Irving (2016); Class Divide, directed by Marc Levin (2015); Homme Less, directed by Thomas Wirthensohn (2014); The Pleasures of Being Out of Step, directed by David L. Lewis (2013); Radioman, directed by Mary Kerr (2012); Girl With Black Balloons, directed by Corrine Van Der Borch (2011); To Be Heard, directed by Rolan Legiardi-Laura, Edwin Martinez, Deborah Shaffer and Amy Sultan (2010).

-SUNDANCENOW DOC CLUB AUDIENCE AWARD: Features in the Viewfinders and Metropolis sections are also eligible for this award, chosen by audience balloting at the main screening of each film.
-Past winners: Left on Purpose, directed by Justin Schein, co-directed by David Mehlman (2015); The Hand That Feeds, directed by Robin Blotnick (2014); Web, directed by Michael Kleiman (2013); Rafea: Solar Mama, directed by Mona Eidaief, Jehane Noujaim (2012); First Position, directed by Bess Kargman (2011); To Be Heard, directed by Roland Legiardi-Laura, Edwin Martinez Deborah Shaffer and Amy Sultan (2010).
+AUDIENCE AWARD: Features in the Viewfinders and Metropolis sections are also eligible for this award, chosen by audience balloting at the main screening of each film.
+Past winners: Death by a Thousand Cuts by Jake Kheel and Juan Mejia Botero, (2016); Left on Purpose, directed by Justin Schein, co-directed by David Mehlman (2015); The Hand That Feeds, directed by Robin Blotnick (2014); Web, directed by Michael Kleiman (2013); Rafea: Solar Mama, directed by Mona Eidaief, Jehane Noujaim (2012); First Position, directed by Bess Kargman (2011); To Be Heard, directed by Roland Legiardi-Laura, Edwin Martinez Deborah Shaffer and Amy Sultan (2010).

 SHORTS COMPETITION: All short films playing in the festival are eligible for this jury prize.
-Past winners: Pink Boy, directed by Eric Rockey (2015, tie); The Surrender, directed by Stephen Maing (2015, tie); Mirror Image, directed by Danielle Schwartz (2014); Softening, directed by Kelly O’Brien (2013); Flo, directed by Riley Hooper (2012).
+Past winners: Bedside Manner, directed by Corinne Botz (2016); Pink Boy, directed by Eric Rockey (2015, tie); The Surrender, directed by Stephen Maing (2015, tie); Mirror Image, directed by Danielle Schwartz (2014); Softening, directed by Kelly O’Brien (2013); Flo, directed by Riley Hooper (2012).